JamesMessinger/postman-bdd/README.md

 Installation
 --------------------------
-To install Postman BDD in Postman, just create a `GET` request to [`https://raw.githubusercontent.com/BigstickCarpet/postman-bdd/master/dist/postman-bdd.js`](dist/postman-bdd.js) or [`https://raw.githubusercontent.com/BigstickCarpet/postman-bdd/master/dist/postman-bdd.min.js`](dist/postman-bdd.min.js).
-I recommend the unminified version, since it's easier to debug.
+To install Postman BDD in Postman, just create a `GET` request to [`postman-bdd.js`](http://bigstickcarpet.com/postman-bdd/dist/postman-bdd.js) or [`postman-bdd.min.js`](http://bigstickcarpet.com/postman-bdd/dist/postman-bdd.min.js).
+(The latter is a smaller download, the former is easier to debug)

 Go to the "Tests" tab of this request, and add the following script: